Developer Platform Agreement

 You may use the Developer Services to build applications (“Developer Applications”) that:

-• Display transaction data, analytics, and Agent Health Scores to authorised users
+- Display transaction data and analytics to authorised users

 3.2 User authorisation